This article was published in Bratislava City Guide. With this detailed, pocket-sized guide, it is impossible to get lost in the Slovak capital.

 The single-nave church was rebuilt in the rococo style in 1760, and included altars designed by František Anton Palko, dedicated to the Annunciation and to St Claire.
 They remain in the church today, as well as the original rococo-style pulpit, with allegories of Faith, Hope, Love and Holy Script, designed by Jozef Sartory.

-In 1782, the Order of Poor Clares was dissolved, and the church became the seat of a legal academy and a Catholic school.
+In 1782, the Order of Poor Clares was dissolved, and the convent became the seat of a legal academy and a Catholic school.
 The composers Béla Bartók and Ernest Dohnány, as well as scientist Jozef Murgaš and poet Ján Hollý, studied there.
 It is currently used as a concert and exhibition hall, while the adjacent convent is used by the university library.

 During reconstruction of the convent in the first decade of the 21st century, a metal box with a document from the 19th century, describing the previous past renovations and repairs of the church, was found in the top of the spire.